 Now that spring is most definitely here, there are a litany of ways to celebrate with your family.
 From family picnics to scavenger hunts, the possibilities are endless.
 There are, though, some rainy days in the spring and what’s a better way to spend a day in than to create some fun family crafts?
-In this article, we are going to take a look at some crafts that are not only spring-themed but perfect for the whole family to get creative with and enjoy as well.
+So get your crafting supplies at the ready!
+In this article, we are going to take a look at some Spring crafts that are perfect for the whole family to get creative with and enjoy as well.

 This craft is a little open to interpretation – as all good crafts are.
 The basic concept is that you use a coloured lolly stick as a stem and create the leaves and petals out of construction paper.
 You can take this craft up a notch by using items like buttons to create the centre of the petals.